MurrayPHN/phn-exchange-docs/docs/components/admin.md

 ![Managing PHN licenses](../../img/licenses.png)

-To view the license, you should click on the license name – in this example click on PenCS EULA First of all, you should read the guide and the information about the license.
+To view the license, you should click on the license name – in this example click on PenCS EULA.
+First of all, you should read the guide and the information about the license.

 ![Managing PHN licenses](../../img/license.png)